Fast, affordable Internet access for all.

 Access to universal, affordable, fast Internet access is among them, but the road from recognizing the need and implementing thoughtful policies is not an equally smooth one for all.
 Sometimes, a little inspiration is all it takes.

 That's where this page comes in.
 This is our ongoing list of projects which are under consideration, have been announced, or are under way.
+The list below isn't comprehensive, but is rather a selection of the many types of infrastructure projects that have used ARPA funds.
 Arranged alphabetically by state and organized by whether they are under consideration or are planned, the below are those broadband expansion projects being pursued by cities and counties as they look to expand access via telephone and electric cooperatives, nonprofits, community-owned solutions, or private providers.

-For a comprehensive breakdown of state broadband grant programs keep up with ILSR’s ongoing series tracking Rescue Plan funded state broadband programs, How American Rescue Plan Broadband Funds Stack Up in the States, which details which state programs favor community-driven connectivity solutions, which will likely end up subsidizing big monopoly ISPs, and which fall somewhere in between.
+For a comprehensive breakdown of state broadband grant programs keep up with ILSR’s ongoing series tracking Rescue Plan funded state broadband programs, How American Rescue Plan Broadband Funds Stack Up in the States, which details which state programs favor community-driven connectivity solutions (right now Arkansas, California, Maine, Maryland, Vermont, and Washington), which will likely end up subsidizing big monopoly ISPs, and which fall somewhere in between.

 This page will be updated in the coming weeks and months, but if you have any corrections, additions, or updates, please email email@example.com